gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 ==== Template Method

-The full `is-template-method` can be found in @is-template-method.
-The method is responsible for checking if the method decleration is a template-method.
-A template method has to adhere to the following criteria.
-It must be a public method and cannot contain any other modifiers.
-The body of the method is also not allowed to be public.
+The pattern defintion declares a 'Template Method' to adhere to the following properties: must be a public method, no other modifiers are allowed; the body of the method must also not be empty.
+Since this is the method that defines the steps of the algorithm, which are the abstract methods defined earlier, and which are later overriden by methods in the extending class.
+The name of the implementation method is: `is-template-method` and can be found in full in @is-template-method.

-In code this translates to the following, first checking the list of modifiers on the method as show in @is-template-method-modifiers.
+The first step of checking if a given method is a template method is by validating the list of modifiers, the method must be public and cannot contain any other modifiers, code can be found in @is-template-method-modifiers.

 #linebreak()
 #figure(